Rural Development Foundation, India: Development philosophy

 Over its first decade of operation, RDF has developed a philosophy of development with three basic components.

-First and most obvious is the emphasis on high-quality affordable education for rural children.
-With its booming information economy, India is a land where a good education is often a ticket out of poverty, but it is also a land with extraordinary educational stratification: students with opportunity and means can get an excellent education, while the majority of students have access to poor schools.
+First and is the emphasis on high-quality affordable education for rural children.
+With its information economy, India is a land where a education is often a ticket out of poverty, but it is also a land with extreme educational stratification: students with opportunity and means can get an excellent education, while the majority of students have access to poor schools.
 Rural schools are notoriously poor in contemporary India.
 RDF works closely with its teachers, providing assessments and progressive teaching techniques.
-It also provides scholarship aid to very poor children.
+It also provides scholarship aid to extremely poor children.

 Second is extra-curricular support for students.
 Children from poor rural backgrounds often lack the confidence, knowledge, connections, and family support needed to move into good careers.
 Therefore, RDF staff take personal interest in students and assist in various ways, including providing personal counseling, persuading parents to keep children in school, seeking sponsors for students, and providing logistical support for graduates seeking employment or further training away from home.

 Third is keeping graduates connected to their home areas.
 Helping rural kids graduate and move to middle class careers in the city only depletes rural resources unless the graduates remain closely involved with their homecommunities.

 Left: Pranitha and Fauzia, Hindu and Muslim girls at KRS in 2004.
 Pranitha later went to the Beijing Olympics on the Indian archery team, and Fauzia began a career with General Electric, Hyderabad.
 Right: Fauzia returned to Kalleda in 2008 to encourage younger students.

 RDF's encouragement to stay involved has paid off, as recent graduates who have gotten excellent jobs in Hyderabad have immediately called RDF to say they could now sponsor a child's education back in the village.
 Graduates also return to participate in village life, and offer advice and encouragement to younger students.
 RDF's goal is eventually have all its school supported by its alumni.